-Suru valley and Nun Peak trek is regarded as the most challenging and beautiful of all treks in Leh-Ladakh region, this scenic route is a favorite among the professional and amateur European mountaineers.
+Suru valley and Nun Peak trek are regarded as the most challenging and beautiful of all treks in Leh-Ladakh region, this scenic route is a favorite among the professional and amateur European mountaineers.

 Ladakhi food has much in common with Tibetan food.
-They mostly constitue thukpa (noodle soup) and tsampa, known in Ladakhi as ngampe (roasted barley flour).
-Tsampa makes useful trekking food as it edible without cooking.
+They mostly constitute thukpa (noodle soup) and tsampa, known in Ladakhi as ngampe (roasted barley flour).
+Tsampa makes useful trekking food as it is edible without cooking.